-OLEClient object that enables your APL application to interact with non-APL objects (eg. Excel) OLEServer created by converting an APL Namespace to an object (APL workspace or .dll), which is then referred to by any non-APL application (eg. Excel); requires dyalog.dll to run OCXClass object used to access non-APL-derived ActiveX controls (OCX being one of several names associated with this class of objects) ActiveXControl stand-alone object created by APL, but accessed from non-APL applications; requires dyalog.dll to run - based on a Dyalog Namespace object ActiveXContainer "read-only"; used to represent the application that is hosting an ActiveXControl object, and provides access to its ambient properties (eg. Font, colour) (see: OLEQueryInterface Method, etc.) GUI Memory use '.' (root object), and 🗆wc, 🗆wn, 🗆ws, 🗆wg to identify and explore GUID or CLSID Globally Unique IDentifier or CLaSs IDentifier - Windows handle
+OLEClient - object that enables your APL application to interact with non-APL objects (eg. Excel) - note how the Dyalog OLEClient object is an OLE Server application OLEServer - created by converting an APL Namespace to an object (APL workspace or .dll), which is then referred to by any non-APL application (eg. Excel) - requires dyalog.dll to run - a Dyalog OLEServer object may be called by an OLE Client application OCXClass used to access non-APL-derived ActiveX controls (OCX being one of several names associated with this class of objects) ActiveXControl stand-alone object created by APL, but accessed from non-APL applications; requires dyalog.dll to run - based on a Dyalog Namespace object ActiveXContainer "read-only"; used to represent the application that is hosting an ActiveXControl object, and provides access to its ambient properties (eg. Font, colour) (see: OLEQueryInterface Method, etc.) GUI Memory use '.' (root object), and 🗆 wc, 🗆 wn, 🗆 ws, 🗆 wg to identify and explore GUID or CLSID Globally Unique IDentifier or CLaSs IDentifier - Windows handle